neoclide/coc.nvim/README.md

 coc.nvim](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim) for
 more info.

-Next you **have to** install coc extension or configure language servers for LSP support.
+You **have to** install coc extension or configure language servers for LSP support.

-Install extension to get LSP support:
+Install extensions like:

     :CocInstall coc-json coc-tsserver